-(a) There is no time limit for the post-season championship games.
+(a) There is no time limit for the post-season championship game.

-(b) The clock starts when the plate umpire declares, "Play" and orders the starting pitcher to pitch.
+(b The clock starts when the plate umpire declares, "Play" and orders the starting pitcher to pitch.
 Thereafter, an inning starts the moment the third out is made completing the preceding inning.

-(c) Weather and injury delays count toward the time limit.
+(c) Weather and injury delays are a part of time limit.